nrhinehart/deep_imitative_models/README.md

 4. `dim/env/run_carla_episode.py` : Runs a single CARLA episode with autopilot or a DIM.

 # Setup

+## Install some dependencies:
-## You'll need to install CARLA.
+0. You'll need to install CARLA.
 This was tested with CARLA 0.8.4, release version.

-0. Install the PRECOG repo: [https://github.com/nrhine1/precog](https://github.com/nrhine1/precog)
+1. Install the PRECOG repo: [https://github.com/nrhine1/precog](https://github.com/nrhine1/precog)
-1. Set the path to CARLA in `env.sh` as the `PYCARLA` variable.
+2. Set the path to CARLA in `env.sh` as the `PYCARLA` variable.

+## Execute the code block below:
+The BASH code block below implemented the following steps:

-2. Create and activate a conda environment (you can use virtualenv instead, if you'd like)
+0. Create and activate a conda environment (you can use virtualenv instead, if you'd like)
-3. Source the environment for the repo
+1. Source the environment for the repo
-4. Install the dependencies.
+2. Install the dependencies.
-5. Update the CARLA devkit `transform.py`
+3. Update the CARLA devkit `transform.py`
-6. Update the checkpoint file of the model
+4. Update the checkpoint file of the model

 ```bash
 export DIMCONDAENV=dim3